secretflow/spu/docs/development/psi_protocol_intro.rst

 for specific correlations, such as vector oblivious linear evaluation (VOLE) or batch oblivious linear evaluation (BOLE).
-These primitives are at the heart of modern secure computation protocols with low communication overhead.The VOLE functionality allows a receiver to learn a secret linear combination of two vectors held by a sender and it is constructed (with sublinear communication) under variants of the syndrome decoding assumption.
+These primitives are at the heart of modern secure computation protocols with low communication overhead.The VOLE functionality allows a receiver to learn a secret linear combination of two vectors held by a sender and constructed (with sublinear communication) under variants of the syndrome decoding assumption.

 [BC22]_ uses PCG to speed up private set intersection protocols, minimizing computation and communication.